PancakesLord/Segfault-Project/README.md

 ### 📚 Python Help

 - <u>Stdlib</u>: Returns the complete list of modules in the standard library
+- <u>Pyflist</u>: Returns the complete list of functions of a module of the standard library
 - <u>Pyfunc</u>: Returns the documentation of a function of a module in the standard library
 - <u>Pymodule</u>: Returns the documentation of a module of the standard library